What is a terminal church?

 The destructive category of “full-time ministry”

 We often talk about a “call to the ministry,” or “going into full-time ministry.”
-The idea is that someone goes into “church work” as their profession whether a pastor, teacher, evangelist, etc. The main problem is that it goes against the grain of our text above for who is doing the ministry – the layperson or congregants.
+The idea is that someone goes into “church work” as their profession, whether a pastor, teacher, evangelist, etc. The main problem is that it goes against the grain of our text above.
+Who is doing the ministry?
+The layperson or congregants.

 Fruitlessness: teaching to the lowest common denominator